almarsk/rusty_dreams/README.md

             rusty_app_message

 1) Clone the repo; cd into it
-2) In a terminal window run `cargo run --bin server`
+2) In a terminal window run `cargo run --bin server --port <port>`
-3) In another terminal window run `cargo run --bin client`
+3) In another terminal window run `cargo run --bin web --port <the same port>`
-4) Repeat step 3)
+5) Congrats, you have a running chatting app which you can access locally from browser

-5) Congrats, you have a running chatting app between two clients
+**To be finished**
 Features:

 You can choose host and port as you start up both server and client, specify by --host and --port flags\